thibaudclement/cs269i/docs/lecture-10.md

 In a prediction market with AMM:

 - There are contracts, like in IEM, for instance:
-    - D-contract that pays $1 if Democratic candidate wins
+    - D-contract that pays $1 if Democratic candidate wins.
-    - R-contract that pays $1 if Republican candidate wins
+    - R-contract that pays $1 if Republican candidate wins.
 - The AMM (“house”) offers: buy/sell D-contract for price \(P_D\) (respectively R-contract for price \(P_R\)).

 How should the AMM set prices?
 Using market scoring rules!
 Actually, this is one answer, and we will discuss more answers later in the quarter.